zuplo/zudoku/README.md

 ### Zudoku use cases

-Because Zudoku is a flexible and highly customizable framework it can be used to create many things, including:
+Zudoku is a flexible and highly customizable framework that can be used to create many things, including:

 - Standalone documentation websites
 - OpenAPI powered API references